LlmDl/SponsorPlugins/TownyCaptureSites.md

-    gui - Opens the GUI which has the below commands and more. makesnapshot - Creates a snapshot of the CaptureSite, used to regenerate when a battle is over, at your location. regenerate - Uses the snapshot to regenerate a CaptureSite at your location. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide.
+    gui - Opens the GUI which has the below commands and more. makesnapshot - Creates a snapshot of the CaptureSite, used to regenerate when a battle is over, at your location. regenerate - Uses the snapshot to regenerate a CaptureSite at your location. rewardmoney {amount} - Used to set how much money is awarded on a per-site basis. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide.